Battle of Strehla: Battle

+Aftermath

 The Prussian army remained in the field until 1:00 P.M., waiting for a second Austrian attack.
 When one did not materialize, Hülsen withdrew his army from Strehla and marched to Torgau.
 The Austrian army returned the next day and occupied the former Prussian position at Strehla.

-Hülsen was personally thanked by Frederick for his delaying and successful repulsing of the Austrians.
+Hülsen was personally thanked by Frederick for his delaying action and successful repulse of the Austrians.

-Casualties

 The Austrian army lost 1,800 men killed, wounded, or captured at Strehla.
-The Prussian army sustained light casualties at 900 men killed or wounded.
+The Prussian army sustained casualties of 900 men killed or wounded.